Simultaneous Reward Distillation and Preference Learning: Get You a Language Model Who Can Do Both: Results

 \paragraph{Reward distillation}

-\Cref{tab:main_result_ultra} shows results from our evaluation of DRDO's reward model distillation framework compared to DPO and e-DPO as well as baseline SFT-trained policies on the Ultrafeedback evaluation data, when compared \textit{across various model parameter sizes} and at varying levels of temperature sampling.
-We sample \(\pi_\theta\)-generated responses to instruction-prompts in the test set using top-p (nucleus) sampling~\citep{holtzman2019curious} of 0.8 at various temperatures $\in \{0.2, 0.5, 0.7, 0.9\}$.
+\Figref{fig:main_result_ultra} shows results from our evaluation of DRDO's reward model distillation framework compared to DPO and e-DPO as well as baseline SFT-trained policies on the Ultrafeedback evaluation data, when compared \textit{across various model parameter sizes} and at varying levels of temperature sampling.
+We sample \(\pi_\theta\)-generated responses to instruction-prompts in the test set using top-$p$ (nucleus) sampling~\citep{holtzman2019curious} of 0.8 at various temperatures $\in \{0.2, 0.5, 0.7, 0.9\}$.

 DRDO significantly outperforms competing baselines, especially for larger models in the OPT family.
 DRDO-trained OPT-1.3B, OPT-2.7B, and Phi-3-Mini-4K-Instruct achieve average win rates of 76\%, 74\%, and 72\%, respectively, across all baselines.
 This is notable as responses are sampled on unseen prompts, and DRDO's policy alignment is reference-free.
 DRDO’s robustness to diversity sampling further boosts performance, up to an 88\% win rate against DPO with the Phi-3-Mini-4K-Instruct model.
 At lower temperatures, DRDO's posted gains are more modest.
 Our results also indicate that performance is correlated with model size, as DRDO policies of the same size as the Oracle (1.3B) show the strongest gains.
 In smaller models, results are more mixed.\footnote{This may be due to spurious length-correlation~\citep{singhal2024longwaygoinvestigating, meng2024simposimplepreferenceoptimization}, as smaller models generated avg. $\sim$211.9 tokens compared to their policy counterparts' $\sim$190.8 tokens, which is closer to the original preferred responses in Ultrafeedback ($\sim$168.8).
-See \Cref{sec:hyperparameters} for more details.}.
-DRDO shows moderate improvement and posts smaller gains against SFT models.
+See \Cref{sec:hyperparameters} for more details.} DRDO shows moderate improvement and posts smaller gains against SFT models.

-Next, to precisely pinpoint DRDO's instruction following ability in OOD settings, we further evaluate on the popular automatic evaluation benchmark AlpacaEval~\citep{li2023alpacaeval}, where LLM responses are specifically evaluated on 805 instructions chosen to be representative of how human-preferred policies would respond. \Cref{tab:win_rates_alpacaeval} shows that, within controlled evaluation settings, GPT 4-Turbo consistently prefers DRDO responses 62.03\% and 61.61\% times compared to e-DPO and DPO respectively.